pretix/pretix-docs/docs/tutorial/single-events/event.md

 Next, we have to choose the event type.
 There are two options: "Singular event or non-event shop" and "Event series or time slot booking".
-For this tutorial, we want to create a straightforward conference that takes place on a weekend.
+For this tutorial, we want to create a straightforward conference that takes place on a single weekend.
 Thus, we are going to choose the option "Singular event or non-event shop".

 We are going to choose which languages to use for the event.